 Watching Documentaries on GMO's & Reading Books on Tidying Up

-Recently, I’ve been Netflixing stand-up comedians - Chris Rock, Dave Chappelle, Ali Wong, among others.
-One described your thirties as a time when you start doing strange things like watching documentaries on GMO's and reading books like, "The Life Changing Magic of Tidying Up" (totally guilty of both, you should see my drawers).
-I’ve learned to lighten up on myself and really focus on what matters.
+Recently, I’ve been Netflixing stand-up comedians like Chris Rock, Dave Chappelle and Ali Wong.
+One described your thirties as a time you start doing strange things like watching documentaries on GMO's and reading books like, "The Life Changing Magic of Tidying Up".
+Ironically, I’m totally guilty of both (you should see my drawers).
+But through it all I’ve learned to lighten up on myself and really focus on what matters.

-This year I’ve decided that all my future birthdays will be spent in far off places.
-Exploring the unknown truly sets my soul on fire (and who doesn't need more of that).
-Plus, it'll be such a relief not to have any expectations for the day.
-This year, I planned a trip to Cuba but with damage from Hurricane Irma I've rescheduled to Ireland (my journey begins in Dublin).
+One indulgence I’ve adopted is to really honor myself as each birthday roles around.
+Instead of stressing over birthday celebrations, I’ll be off exploring some wild landscape.
+Exploring the unknown truly sets my soul on fire and who doesn't need more of that.
+Plus, it'll be such a relief to have zero expectations for the day.
+This year, I planned a trip to Cuba but with damage from Hurricane Irma I've rescheduled to Ireland.
+My journey begins in Dublin.